wp-plugins/wc-product-bundles/readme.txt

 == Description ==

 WC Product Bundle allows you to bundle two or more woocommerce products together and sell them at a discounted rate.
-No complex configurationa are required, just few steps you can setup and sell Bundled Products.
+No complex configurations are required, just few steps you can setup and sell Bundled Products.

 = Features =
 * Creating bundled products with ease